 Do not take Lisinopril tablets:

-- if you are allergic (hypersensitive) to lisinopril, other ACE inhibitors (such as captopril, ramipril) or any of the other ingredients in Lisinopril tablets (see section 6).
+- if you are allergic to lisinopril, other ACE inhibitors (such as captopril, ramipril) or any of the other ingredients of this medicine (listed in section 6).

 - if you have previously had allergic reactions with swollen legs, arms, face, mucous membranes and tongue with ACE inhibitors.